AbiruEkanayaka/MemFlux/README.md

 3.  **FFI Layer (`src/ffi.rs`):** A C-compatible Foreign Function Interface exposes the core library's functionality, allowing it to be loaded and used directly by other languages (like Python's `ctypes` module) for in-process execution.

-4.  **Persistence Engine:** To prevent data loss, every write operation is first serialized and written to a **Write-Ahead Log (WAL)** file (`memflux.wal`) on disk.
+4.  **Persistence Engine (MVCC):** To prevent data loss and enable transactions, MemFlux uses a Multi-Version Concurrency Control (MVCC) model combined with a Write-Ahead Log (WAL).
-    *   The client receives an "OK" confirmation only after the write has been committed to the WAL.
+    *   **Versioning:** Instead of overwriting data, every write operation creates a new version of a value, tagged with a transaction ID.
+A key now points to a chain of these versions.
-    *   When the WAL file grows beyond a certain threshold, the server performs a **non-blocking snapshot**.
-It switches writes to a secondary overflow WAL (`memflux.wal.overflow`) while a background task writes the entire current database state to a new snapshot file (`memflux.snapshot`).
+    *   **WAL:** Every data-modifying command is first serialized and written to the WAL file (`memflux.wal`) on disk.
+This ensures that no acknowledged write is ever lost.
-    *   After the snapshot is successfully created, the original, now-inactive WAL is truncated.
-This two-file approach ensures that I/O-intensive snapshotting never blocks incoming write commands.
+    *   **Snapshots & Compaction:** When the WAL file grows too large, a non-blocking snapshot of the current state of the database is written to disk.
+A background **vacuum** process cleans up old, no-longer-visible data versions to reclaim memory.
-    *   On startup, the server restores its state by loading the latest snapshot and then replaying any subsequent entries from the WAL files.
+    *   **Recovery:** On startup, the server restores the last snapshot and replays any subsequent entries from the WAL to bring the database to a consistent, up-to-date state.

 5.  **SQL Query Engine Pipeline:**
     *   **Parser:** The raw SQL string is tokenized and parsed into an **Abstract Syntax Tree (AST)**, which is a tree-like representation of the query structure.